 For Dave, the key that unlocks the potential in his children and his staff is a simple one - ‘unconditional positive regard’.
 Get that right and then you have a chance to create what he calls ‘authentic care’, a far cry from the world of systems and sanctions that so often masquerade as the way to treat some of our most troubled children.
-A newly appointed National Leader of Learning, Dave is a down-to-earth and entertaining speaker who has the power to move an audience as well as make them laugh, an approach best summed up in his unofficial school motto – ‘Intimacy, warmth, banter and trust’.
+As a National Leader of Education, Dave is a down-to-earth and entertaining speaker who has the power to move an audience as well as make them laugh, an approach best summed up in his unofficial school motto – ‘Intimacy, warmth, banter and trust’.

 Feedback from recent events include:

 "Dave was just wonderful!
 Everything we hoped for and more.
 Our delegates described him as 'inspirational'.
 He moved the room to tears and made many of us think twice about what we do now and how we can do it even better in future.
-I am certain that on Monday morning many schools from Walsall will be dealing with their students differently and far more positively as a result of all that he shared with us.
 He was funny, engaging, motivating and challenging in all the right ways.
 Many of our delegates identified him as the key part of the conference that will make a positive difference to their future practice.
 We are so glad that he came!"

 "So much to think about and take back to school, can’t wait to feedback to other staff.
 Has really highlighted and reinforced importance of valuing and caring for all children"